 U.S. manufacturing has been declining for many years – both as a share of GDP and as a share of total employment – yet the value add per worker has increased over time.
 In spite of its overall decline, manufacturing remains a critical driver of the U.S. economy, contributing over $2 trillion annually, according to Jason Tolliver, J.D., head of industrial research, Americas with Cushman & Wakefield, in a presentation on “Manufacturing Renaissance: Fact or Fiction” at NAIOP’s Commercial Real Estate Conference 2016.

-In a Cushman & Wakefield survey of 100 global manufacturing firms analyzing costs, risks and conditions, “cost is the most important driver for manufacturing companies,” Tolliver said.
+In a Cushman & Wakefield survey of 100 global manufacturing firms analyzing costs, risks, conditions and new developments in the manufacturing sector, this can range from looking at the jib crane foundation requirements to the construction of a new building on site, “cost is the most important driver for manufacturing companies,” Tolliver said.
 “Without question, all 100 firms had labor as the number one consideration for site selection.”

 Technologies like robotics can be transformative tools for manufacturing but require a highly skilled labor force, which can be challenging to find.
 Manufacturing companies need to find the right site location that balances costs and has the ability to attract top workers.
 Incentives can make a difference between two equally viable sites – however they can’t make an unworkable site work.
 Sustainability, long an important consideration for CRE, remains part of the corporate agenda but continues to be dictated by long term cost considerations.